josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 **Rosa Dietrich:** Of course, but we are learning more and more with each battle.

-When I first joined, I was worried, but now I think we have a real shot at winning this.
+When I first enlisted, I was worried, but now I think we have a real shot at winning this.

 **Ruby Patton:** Speaking of enlisting, I heard you were an actress before joining the military.